Cloud Integration: An Introductory Guide

 • Provides a central location (the communication bus) for building, monitoring, and troubleshooting integrations

-• Numerous applications can be connected over the bus, allowing the solution to scale more effectively than other approaches (namely point to point integration)
+• Numerous applications can be connected over the bus, allowing the solution to scale more effectively than other approaches (namely point-to-point integration)

 • Can standardize the messaging between services